Best LLM SEO Checking Tools in 2026

 Legacy keyword over-optimization

 If the draft looks like it was tuned for density rather than clarity, it can fail modern citation checks.
-Keyword stuffing in SEO hurts both user trust and model extraction quality.
+Keyword stuffing hurts both user trust and model extraction quality.

-Use this workflow as a mandatory gate before go-live.
+Use this as a mandatory gate before go-live.

 Phase 1: Input draft and define target query